Lachtan9K/spselit-javascript/01-CodeExecution.md

 ## Script execution

 In this way we will use **whole script file** to have it executed by Javascript engine not just single commands.

+There is no return from script execution so if something needs to be printed out it has to be through function.

 ### NodeJS